DNA-encoded chemical library: DNA-encoded chemical libraries and display technologies

-In DEL the linkage of a small molecule to an identifier DNA code allows the facile identification of binding molecules.
-DEL libraries are subjected to affinity selection procedures on an immobilized target protein of choice, after which non-binders are removed by washing steps, and binders can subsequently be amplified by polymerase chain reaction (PCR) and identified by virtue of their DNA code (e.g.by DNA sequencing).
-In evolution-based DEL technologies (see below) hits can be further enriched by performing rounds of selection, PCR amplification and translation in analogy to biological display systems such as antibody phage display.
+In DELs the linkage of a small molecule to an identifier DNA code allows the facile identification of binding molecules.
+DELs are subjected to affinity selection procedures on an immobilized target protein of choice, after which non-binders are removed by washing steps, and binders can subsequently be amplified by polymerase chain reaction (PCR) and identified by virtue of their DNA code (e.g.by DNA sequencing).
+In evolution-based DEL technologies hits can be further enriched by performing rounds of selection, PCR amplification and translation in analogy to biological display systems such as antibody phage display.
 This makes it possible to work with much larger libraries.

 History

 “Synthesize a multi-component mixture of compounds in a single process and screen it also a single process”.
 This is the principle of combinatorial chemistry invented by Prof. Furka Á. (Eötvös Loránd University Budapest Hungary) in 1982, and described it including the method of synthesis of combinatorial libraries and that of a deconvolution strategy in a document notarized in the same year.
 Motivations that led to the invention had been published in 2002.
-DELs are DNA encoded combinatorial libraries (DECLs) and the combinatorial principle clearly prevails in their application.
+DNA encoded chemical libraries (DECLs) are synthesized by the combinatorial chemistry principle and it clearly agrees with their application.

-The concept of DNA-encoding was first described in a theoretical paper by Brenner and Lerner in 1992 in which was proposed to link each molecule of a chemically synthesized entity to a particular oligonucleotide sequence constructed in parallel and to use this encoding genetic tag to identify and enrich active compounds.
-In 1993 the first practical implementation of this approach was presented by S. Brenner and K. Janda and similarly by the group of M.A.
+The concept of DNA-encoding was first described in a theoretical paper by Sydney Brenner and Richard Lerner in 1992 in which was proposed to link each molecule of a chemically synthesized entity to a particular oligonucleotide sequence constructed in parallel and to use this encoding genetic tag to identify and enrich active compounds.
+In 1993 the first practical implementation of this approach was presented by J Nielsen, S. Brenner and K. Janda and similarly by the group of M.A.
 Gallop.
 Brenner and Janda suggested to generate individual encoded library members by an alternating parallel combinatorial synthesis of the heteropolymeric chemical compound and the appropriate oligonucleotide sequence on the same bead in a “split-&-pool”-based fashion (see below).

 Since unprotected DNA is restricted to a narrow window of conventional reaction conditions, until the end of the 1990s a number of alternative encoding strategies were envisaged (i.e. MS-based compound tagging, peptide encoding, haloaromatic tagging, encoding by secondary amines, semiconductor devices.), mainly to avoid inconvenient solid phase DNA synthesis and to create easily screenable combinatorial libraries in high-throughput fashion.
 However, the selective amplificability of DNA greatly facilitates library screening and it becomes indispensable for the encoding of organic compounds libraries of this unprecedented size.
 Consequently, at the beginning of the 2000s DNA-combinatorial chemistry experienced a revival.